arcgate-harshul/assignment2/README.txt

 Real-time collaboration depends on pulling before pushing to avoid sync issues.

-Merge conflicts are a normal part of collaborative development, and Git provides powerful tools to resolve them.
+Merge conflicts are a normal part of collaborative development, and Git provides powerful tools to resolve them